Difficult Examples Hurt Unsupervised Contrastive Learning: A Theoretical Perspective: Verification Experiments

 To effectively apply margin tuning in line with our theoretical analysis, we adopt a margin tuning factor $\sigma > 0$.
-For the selected difficult-to-learn sample pairs identified by the selection matrix $\boldsymbol{P}$, we add a margin $\sigma$ to the similarity values, and for the unselected pairs, we use the original InfoNCE.
+For the selected difficult sample pairs identified by the selection matrix $\boldsymbol{P}$, we add a margin $\sigma$ to the similarity values, and for the unselected pairs, we use the original InfoNCE.

-As shown in Table~\ref{tab:margin}, in the first line we report the result of SimCLR as baseline.
-The second line is the result of using margin tuning (we here use MT as an abbreviation) to all samples, while the third line is the result of using margin tuning to selected difficult-to-learn samples.
-We can observe that applying margin tuning to all samples directly only achieves comparable results as the baseline, highlighting the importance of the selection mechanism for difficult-to-learn examples.
-While applying margin tuning to selected samples yields a 1.0\% performance boost on CIFAR-10, a 2.2\% performance boost on CIFAR-100, and a 13.7\% performance boost on TinyImagenet compared to the baseline method which has no operation to difficult-to-learn samples.
+It can be observed from Table~\ref{tab:margin} that applying margin tuning to all samples directly only achieves comparable results as the baseline SimCLR, highlighting the importance of the selection mechanism for difficult examples.
+While applying margin tuning to the selected samples brings consistent performance gains on CIFAR‑10, CIFAR‑100, and TinyImageNet.
 These results validate both the effectiveness of our selection mechanism and the reliability of our analysis on margin tuning.